-When a military medical care provider refers an Airman to the IDES, the Airman is assigned a Physical Evaluation Board Liaison Officer (PEBLO) as a guide to help navigate the system and make sure he or she is aware of his or her options and the many decisions that must be made.
-Additionally, they are assigned a Department of Veterans Affairs (VA) Military Service Coordinator to assist in filing a VA benefits claim.
+When a military medical care provider refers an Airman or Guardian to the DES, they are assigned a Physical Evaluation Board Liaison Officer (PEBLO) as a guide to help navigate the system and make sure he or she is aware of his or her options and the many decisions that must be made.
+Additionally, they are assigned a Department of Veterans Affairs (VA) Military Service Coordinator (MSC) to assist in filing a VA benefits claim.
 Both the PEBLO and the MSC are non-clinical case management specialists who are trained and available to provide assistance and information to the Airman and their family and/or representative.
+Specific questions about the DES program should be directed to your local PEBLO, MSC or the Air Force Medical Service DES Office at: usaf.jbsa.afmoa.mbx.af-ides@health.mil.